Economic history of the United States: Political environment

-The American Revolution
+American Revolution

 Americans in the Thirteen Colonies demanded their rights as Englishmen, as they saw it, to select their own representatives to govern and tax themselves – which Britain refused.
 The Americans attempted resistance through boycotts of British manufactured items, but the British responded with a rejection of American rights and the Intolerable Acts of 1774.
 In turn, the Americans launched the American Revolution, resulting in an all-out war against the British and independence for the new United States of America.
-The British tried to weaken the American economy with a blockade of all ports, but with 90% of the people in farming, and only 10% in cities, the American economy proved resilient and able to support a sustained war, which lasted from 1775 to 1783.
+The British tried to weaken the American economy with a blockade of all ports by the Prohibitory Act 1776, but with 90% of the people in farming, and only 10% in cities, the American economy proved resilient and able to support a sustained war, which lasted from 1775 to 1783.

-The American Revolution (1775–1783) brought a dedication to unalienable rights to "life, liberty, and the pursuit of happiness", which emphasize individual liberty and economic entrepreneurship, and simultaneously a commitment to the political values of liberalism and republicanism, which emphasize natural rights, equality under the law for all citizens, civic virtue and duty, and promotion of the general welfare.

-Britain's war against the Americans, French and Spanish cost about £100 million.
-The Treasury borrowed 40% of the money it needed and raised the rest through an efficient system of taxation.
-Heavy spending brought France to the verge of bankruptcy and revolution.

-Congress and the American states had no end of difficulty financing the war.
+Congress and the American states had difficulty financing the war.
 In 1775 there was at most 12 million dollars in gold in the colonies, not nearly enough to cover existing transactions, let alone on a major war.
 The British government made the situation much worse by imposing a tight blockade on every American port, which cut off almost all imports and exports.
 One partial solution was to rely on volunteer support from militiamen, and donations from patriotic citizens.
 Another was to delay actual payments, pay soldiers and suppliers in depreciated currency, and promise it would be made good after the war.
 Indeed, in 1783 the soldiers and officers were given land grants to cover the wages they had earned but had not been paid during the war.
 Not until 1781, when Robert Morris was named Superintendent of Finance of the United States, did the national government have a strong leader in financial matters.
 Morris used a French loan in 1782 to set up the private Bank of North America to finance the war.
 Seeking greater efficiency, Morris reduced the civil list, saved money by using competitive bidding for contracts, tightened accounting procedures, and demanded the federal government's full share of money and supplies from the states.